 Methodology: There are varied reasons why people and businesses may have traditionally found it challenging to access our content.
 We focus on improving: - Accessibility: We all have different abilities, physical or mental attributes, and by considering these in the design of our products, more people can connect. - Social equity: By providing for and welcoming different social groups or cultures, such as gender, sexuality, race or religion, we can create opportunities for people to engage with our products. - Understanding: By considering factors such as language, technical terminology and the experience and levels of education of audiences, we can make our products more accessible. - Access to resources: We can design our products to improve accessibility for those with different levels of resource including visas to travel, an internet connection, and buying power.
 Metric: Number and percentage of colleagues volunteering Definition: The number and percentage of colleagues taking part in volunteering activities during the reporting period, and the number of hours volunteered, where these activities are organised, supported or encouraged by Informa.
 Boundaries: All Informa colleagues including full time and part time but excluding contractors and temporary workers.
 Methodology: The number of hours and number of colleagues volunteering is obtained from reports from the Human Resources (HR) systems in which colleagues book volunteering time.
 We also collect volunteering data from our Benefacto volunteering booking system and from our global network of Sustainability Champions across the business for volunteering activities not captured in our HR systems.
-Metric: Company donations - cash Definition: The amount of money donated by Informa to charitable organisations
+Metric: Company donations - cash Definition: The amount of money donated by Informa to charitable organisations Boundaries: Informa Group

-Boundaries: Informa Group Methodology: This data is obtained from the Group Finance system.
+Methodology: This data is obtained from the Group Finance system.
 We also collect leveraged donations raised by events but not processed through our finance systems.
 Metric: Company donations - volunteer programme costs Definition: The value of time and cash donated by Informa to charitable organisations Boundaries: Informa Group Methodology: This data is collected in the 'Informa Sustainability Report Master Table' and includes the following volunteer and charity programme organisation costs: - Cost of organising volunteering activities at the local and Group level.
 This is calculated by multiplying the average cost per person per day (obtained from Group Finance) by the total number of staff days spent organising volunteering.
 The time spent organising volunteering is obtained from the Sustainability Champions. - Cost of employing colleagues during their volunteering activities-calculated by multiplying the average cost per person per day by the number of days volunteered.
 The number of days volunteered is calculated by adding the data from our HR systems and any additional volunteering time obtained from the Sustainability champions.
 Metric: Donations in kind Definition: The value of products and services donated by Informa to charitable organisations.
 This includes: - Donations in kind reported by the Sustainability Champions - The Informa Sustainable Event Management System reporting system for events (donations of equipment, exhibitor space or tickets) - Value donated by T&F (free and discounted publishing services, training and accessible content represent) Boundaries: Informa Group Methodology: This data is obtained from our Sustainability Champions.
 For events, we collect donations data through our Informa Sustainable Event Management System reporting process.
-Metric: Colleagues fundraising
+Metric: Induced donations Definition: Donations that are facilitated by Informa Boundaries: Informa Group Methodology: This data is collected from across the business in particular events teams.
+It includes activities held at Informa events, such as auctions, where money is raised for non-profitable organisations.